ology/python-chord-progression-network/README.md

 ## DESCRIPTION

 This class generates network transition chord progressions.
 The transitions are given by a `net` of scale positions, and the chord "flavors" are defined by a `chord_map` of types.
-The chords that are returned are lists of three or more named notes with octaves.
+The chords that are returned are either named chords or lists of three or more named notes with octaves.

 The chord types are as follows:
 ```